Steeven9/USIrooms/README.md

 # USIrooms

-Simple tool to check the availability of various rooms at USI, Lugano
+Simple tool to check the availability of various rooms at USI, Lugano.

 ## Disclaimer